ls1intum/API-Gateway/README.md

 This will override the default behavior of round-robin load-balancing.
 To overcome this, `ServiceInstance#pickBasedOnPathOrAttribute()` performs simple round-robin based on a general (1) and a per-module (2) round-robin counter.

+### Path to Profile Mappings

+When receiving a request, the load balancer will match the path prefix to the respective Spring profile.
+To do so, it uses the [ProfilePathStore.java](api-gateway/src/main/java/de/example/gateway/ProfilePathStore.java) which reads a mapping from the `application.yml` file.

 ### Service Discovery

 #### Java-Process Setup